encoredev/encore/docs/how-to/self-host.md

 This is exactly the same code path that Encore's CI system uses to build Docker images, ensuring compatibility.

-By default, all your services will be included and started bty the Docker image.
-If you want to specify which services and gateways to include, you can use the `--services` and `--gateways` flags.
+By default, all your services are included and started by the Docker image.
+If you want to specify specific services and gateways to include, you can use the `--services` and `--gateways` flags.

 ```bash
 encore build docker --services=service1,service2 --gateways=api-gateway MY-IMAGE:TAG